 Please visit stfrancis.edu/academics/accreditations for current a complete list of accreditations and authorizations for the University of St. Francis and programs offered through the College of Education.

 Candidates enrolled in College of Education program courses are expected to demonstrate various computer and digital literacy competencies in order to be successful in online/blended courses.
-Candidates identifying any potential gaps in computer/digital skills may utilize the support information found at LearnItNow or by contacting the Department of Academic Technology.
+Candidates identifying any potential gaps in computer/digital skills may utilize the support information found at USF Technology Support Center.

 The following list identify skills for candidates’ appropriate and responsible use of existing and emerging technology tools for communication, management, research, problem solving and decision making.
 Courses within each program may require all or some of the listed computer and digital information literacy skills.